bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 Double check the api is working by running ``npm run api`` and navigating to <a href="http://localhost:7070/restaurants" target="\_blank">localhost:7070/restaurants</a>.
 You should see a JSON list of restaurant data.
 It will be helpful to have a second terminal tab to run the api command from.

 > You must have the API running for your app to work.
-If you don't see data, make sure that you've run `npm run api` in another terminal window or in your editor.
+If you don't see any data, make sure that you've run `npm run api` in another terminal window or in your editor.

 ## Create a Proxy to Serve API